Feeling lucky with a life on the waves

 The CRA8 fishery is the largest mainland fishery geographically.
 The region extends from Long Point south to Stewart Island and the Snares, the islands and coastline of Foveaux Strait and then northwards along the Fiordland coastline to Bruce Bay.

-During the 1980s and 1990s, various events occurred that ultimately led to the formation of the CRA8 Management Committee Inc (now called the CRA8 Rock Lobster Industry Association Inc.).
+During the 1980s-90s, various events occurred that ultimately led to the formation of the CRA8 Management Committee Inc (now the CRA8 Rock Lobster Industry Association Inc.).

 Despite the introduction of quota in 1990, as the years progressed it was clear to many in the CRA8 industry that the fishery was in trouble.